User-friendly introduction to PAC-Bayes bounds: Information Theoretic Approaches

-In~\cite{russo2019much}, Russo and Zou introduced generalization error bounds (in expectation) that depend on the mutual information between the predictors and the labels.
+\citet{russo2019much} introduced generalization error bounds (in expectation) that depend on the mutual information between the predictors and the labels.
 In particular, when $\hat{f}$ is obtained by empirical risk minimization, they recover bounds depending of the VC-dimension of $\Theta$.

-Russo and Zou's result were improved and extended Raginsky, Rakhlin, Tsao, Wu and Xu~\cite{raginsky2016information,xu2017MI}.
-In particular, Subsection 4.3~\cite{xu2017MI} prove powerful MI inequalities, and then recovers from them a bound in expectation that is almost exactly Theorem~\ref{thm:first:bound:exp} above.
-However, in the same way PAC-Bayes community not aware of Zhang's ``information theoretic bounds''~\cite{zha2006}, it seems that the authors of~\cite{xu2017MI} are not aware of PAC-Bayes bounds.
-Recently, the connection between MI bounds and PAC-Bayes was pointed out in~\cite{banerjee2021information}.
-There, the authors provide a unified approach, and derive various bounds under different assumptions on the loss.
+Russo and Zou's result was improved and extended by \citet{raginsky2016information,xu2017MI}.
+In particular, \citet[Subsection 4.3]{xu2017MI} proved a powerful MI inequality, from which many existing and new results can be derived.
+Unfortunately, it is not pointed out that the results on Gibbs posteriors could also be obtained directly from a PAC-Bayes bound in expectation such as Theorem~\ref{thm:first:bound:exp} above.
+Thus, the connection between information bounds and PAC-Bayes bounds might have been missed by part of the information bounds community (in the same way that part of the PAC-Bayes community might have missed the ``information theoretic bounds'' of \citet{zha2006}).

+It turns out that \citet{langford2003microchoice} discussed the minimization of a PAC-Bayes bound in expectation (such as Theorem~\ref{thm:first:bound:exp} above) with respect to the prior $\pi$.
+We will see below that the optimal prior turns out to be $\pi_{-\lambda R}$ (which is the prior that appears in Catoni's localized bounds such as Theorem~\ref{thm:oracle:bound:local} above).
+This idea also appears in~\citet[page 14 and 51]{cat2007}, where it is also noticed that the optimized $KL$ term boils down to the mutual information between the sample and the parameter.
+All these derivations will be detailed below, and essentially lead to an inequality similar to the one of~\citet{russo2019much}.

-In their Theorem 2.3 in~\cite{negrea2019information}, Negrea, Haghifam, Dziugaite, Khisti and Roy write explicitely the connection between MI bounds and PAC-Bayes bounds.
-So we state here their result, or rather, a simplified version (by setting their parameter $m$ to $0$). \begin{thm}[Theorem 2.3 in with $m=0$] Using the notations and assumptions of Section~\ref{section:introduction}, assume that the losses $\ell_i(\theta)$ are sub-Gaussian with parameter $C$, then, for any data-dependent $\tilde{\rho}$,
+More recent work on MI bounds mention explicitly the connection to PAC-Bayes bounds~\citep{negrea2019information,dziugaite2021role,banerjee2021information}.
+Let us for example cite a result state by \citet{negrea2019information}, or rather, a simplified version (by setting their parameter $m$ to $0$). \begin{theorem}[Theorem 2.3, \citet{negrea2019information}, with $m=0$] Using the notations and assumptions of Section~\ref{section:introduction}, assume that the losses $\ell_i(\theta)$ are sub-Gaussian with parameter $C$, then, for any data-dependent $\tilde{\rho}$,